 It was hot, and it was Sunday.
 The sun was a burning hole in the sky; when you looked at it, it turned

 black.
-The sky itself was a solid expanse of clear blue, a shiny, glassy blue, like the inside of an
+The sky itself was a solid expanse of clear blue, a shiny, glassy blue, like the inside of a blue

 eye.
 Mom and Dad were languishing at the breakfast table, leaned back in their chairs and murmuring to

-each other like adults do, umm-mnumm-umm-nummmm; Jimmy had gone off somewhere, down to the basement
+each other like adults do, umm-mnumm-umm-nummmum; Jimmy had gone off somewhere, down to the basement

 maybe or out to the garage.
 Me, I was itching to get on my bike and cycle the neighborhood, see if

 anything was up.
 There always was.
 There was always something new to see . . .

 We thought we'd go to the beach today, my mother said, lifting her voice so I could hear.
 She

 was smiling at me, a bit hazily, soft in the eyes, and looking comfortably frowzy in her fuzzy robe and

 End of the Road, my mother replied.
 And my father sang out, in his low, slow voice: